They Called It Passchendaele

 - End of the Battle of Passchendaele - 10 November 1917After months of bloody combat, the battle came to an end in the villge of Passchendaele and saw victory for the British and Canadian troops.

-This new centenary tour allows you to look at this World War 1 campaign in some depth.
 In the year 1917, Flanders was dominated by the great offensives of the Battle of Messines and the Battle of Passchendaele.
 During the battle of Messines mines were detonated under the Messines Ridge and the Battle of Passchendaele saw men fight in terrible conditions in the mud and the rain.
-The battle of Passchendaele has become one of the most iconic battles of WW1 and on its 100th anniversary we will reflect on the great sacrifices that were made.
+The battle of Passchendaele has become one of the most iconic battles of WW1.

 - 4 nights hotel with continental breakfast